5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 Will your business qualify?
 You must meet all the conditions below.

-• The company seeking this status must be a Georgian enterprise operating for more than 2 years in the given sectors (see Article 2.1.a);
+• The company seeking this status must be a Georgian enterprise operating for more than 2 years in the given sectors (see Ordinance 619, Article 2.1.a);

 • OR be a Georgian enterprise that represents a foreign (non-resident) enterprise.
-The non-resident enterprise must have operated for more than 2 years in the given sectors (see Article 2.1.b);
+The non-resident enterprise must have operated for more than 2 years in the given sectors (see Ordinance 619, Article 2.1.b);

 • The Georgian Enterprise may not be established in a free industrial zone.

-• The Georgian enterprise must have physical substance in Georgia, meaning that the enterprise “shall carry out basic income-generating activities in Georgia and have adequate human resources to carry out such activities, with the necessary qualifications,” – Ordinance 619 (Article 2.2).
+• The Georgian enterprise must have physical substance in Georgia, meaning that the enterprise “shall carry out basic income-generating activities in Georgia and have adequate human resources to carry out such activities, with the necessary qualifications” (see Ordinance 619, Article 2.2).

-One important clarification to note is that the enterprise, which must have at least 2 years of operation in the required sector, does not have to already be a Georgian enterprise – Ordinance 619 (Article 2.1.b).
+One important clarification to note is that the enterprise, which must have at least 2 years of operation in the required sector, does not have to already be a Georgian enterprise – (see Ordinance 619, Article 2.1.b).

-Effectively, your non-Georgian enterprise can register a brand new enterprise in Georgia as a representative, then open an office in Georgia, and subsequently qualify for this status as soon as substance in Georgia can be shown.
+Effectively, your non-Georgian enterprise can register a brand new enterprise in Georgia as a subsidiary and subsequently qualify for this status as soon as substance in Georgia can be shown.

 Example 1: